-Trustee's Summary of Contributions payable under the Schedule in respect of the Scheme year ended 31 March 2022
+Trustee's summary of contributions payable under the Schedules in respect of the Scheme year ended 31 March 2023

-This Summary of Contributions has been prepared on behalf of and is the responsibility of the Trustee.
-It sets out the employer and employee contributions payable to the Scheme under the Schedule of Contributions certified by the Actuary on 19 February 2021 in respect of the Scheme year ended 31 March 2022.
+This summary of contributions has been prepared on behalf of and is the responsibility of the Trustee.
+It sets out the employer and employee contributions payable to the Scheme under the Schedules of Contributions certified by the Actuary on 19 February 2021 and 15 December 2022 in respect of the Scheme year ended 31 March 2023.
 The Scheme Auditor reports on contributions payable under the Schedules in the Auditor's statement about contributions.

-Contributions payable under the Schedule in respect of the Scheme year £m Employer deficit funding contributions - regular - Contributions payable under the Schedule (as reported on by the Scheme auditor) - Reconciliation of contributions Reconciliation of contributions payable under the Schedule to contributions reported in the f in respect of the Scheme year: financial statements £m Contributions payable under the Schedule (as above) - Contributions payable in addition to those due under the Schedule: Employer augmentation 0.4 Total contributions reported in the financial statements 0.4
+Contributions payable under the Schedules in respect of the Scheme year £'m Employer deficit funding contributions - regular - Contributions payable under the Schedules (as reported on by the Scheme Auditor) - Reconciliation of contributions Reconciliation of contributions payable under the Schedules to contributions reported in th in respect of the Scheme year: e financial statements £'m Contributions payable under the Schedules (as above) - Contributions payable in addition to those due under the Schedules: Employer augmentation 0.4 Total contributions reported in the financial statements 0.4

-This report was approved by the Trustee Board on 28 September 2022 and was signed on their behalf by:
+This report was approved by the Trustee Board on 26 September 2023 and was signed on their behalf by: